Version: 0.3 (Draft) Date: April 24, 2026 Status: Working document

 | Separate capital loss carryforward tracking | Counter is the carryforward |

-Retained: Annual gift tax exclusion ($18K/person/year).
+Retained: Annual gift tax exclusion ($19K/person/year, 2026 figure, CPI-indexed).
 Existing exit tax on expatriation (IRC §877A), strengthened by alignment with framework’s realization events.

 All counters start at $0 on the date of enactment.
 Pre-enactment gains are not retroactively counted.